Statistical Madness – Eating While Driving

 Asked if the CHP has seen an increase in drivers who eat, Galvan said, “We did have a [Distracted Driving Awareness Month] in April.
 Over 10,000 enforcement contacts were made and over 240 citations were issued for an unsafe speed related to distracted driving.
 So, quite possibly, there could have been a good majority that were eating.”

-That is 2.4%, not 80%.
+That is 2.4% for speeding due to distracted driving, not 80%.
 The reference to 80% might have resulted from a 2009 study by the National Highway Transportation Safety Administration (NHTSA).
 I followed three pages of Google search links and then tried to use the NHTSA website which is always very slow.

 Regardless, I wonder if this would fall under distracted driving even though it was in a Dunkin’ Donuts parking lot.